choongyx/webcrawler/README.md

    - `pip install json`
    - `pip install parsel`
 2. Run the program with the command `python main.py`.
-3. Input the product that you want to compare prices for and the maximum number of results that you want from each website when prompted, as demonstrated in the next slide.
+3. Input the product that you want to compare prices for and the maximum number of results that you want from each website when prompted, as demonstrated in the image below.
 4. Example Output: ![Program Output](/output.png)